foundry-rs/book/src/cheatcodes/rpc.md

 ### Description

-Provides cheatcodes to access all RPC endpoints configured in the `rpc_endpoints` object of the `foundry.toml`, and the ability to make `rpc` calls using the configured fork URL.
+Provides cheatcodes to access all RPC endpoints configured in the `rpc_endpoints` object of the `foxar.toml`, and the ability to make `rpc` calls using the configured fork URL.

 ### Examples

-The following `rpc_endpoints` in `foundry.toml` registers two RPC aliases:
+The following `rpc_endpoints` in `foxar.toml` registers two RPC aliases:

 - `optimism` references the URL directly
 - `mainnet` references the `RPC_MAINNET` environment value that is expected to contain the actual URL